High School Learning

 As children progress into the higher grades of their educational careers, the development of the child as a well-rounded and independent individual becomes a focus of our schools.
 Students are exposed to a wide variety of instructional facilitators, resources, and educational opportunities as they continue their journey to career and college readiness.
-Students will develop their interpersonal work skills as they collaborate with peers in all their classes through Project Based Learning experiences and performance-oriented tasks.
-Experiencial Learning seeks to engage students in the application of their skills into real-life and personally relevant activities.
+Students will develop their interpersonal work skills as they collaborate with peers in all their classes through Project-Based Learning experiences and performance-oriented tasks.
+Experiential Learning seeks to engage students in the application of their skills into real-life and personally relevant activities.
 These educational experiences will often span multiple content areas and allow students the opportunity to build beyond a single classroom.

-Striving to develop socially responsible and empathetic students is key to the high school structure and ensure that students develop not only educationally, but emotionally as well.
+Striving to develop socially responsible and empathetic students is key to the high school structure and ensures that students develop not only educationally, but emotionally as well.
 A culture of social-emotional learning in our classrooms strives to keep the learning environment as a safe and intellectually open space.
 Students are able to grow as individuals as they develop their skills to successfully transition to high school and become college, career, and life ready.